decaporg/gatsby-starter-netlify-cms/src/pages/blog/2024-09-27-building-an-advanced-real-time-eeg-analysis-app-with-python-and-brainflow.md

 </br>

 The front-end is where users will interact with the EEG analysis app, configure settings, and visualize brainwave data in real time.
 We’ll start by building a clean and intuitive interface using HTML.

+- Create a new folder inside your flask project folder called `templates`.
+This folder will hold our apps HTML pages.
+- Creaete a new file called `index.html`.
+This file will hold all of the UI elements for our front-end.

 </br>